 - Pass through Trastevere and stop at Bar del Cinque for espresso

 - Head over Ponte Sisto

 - Pass by the Pantheon

-Zuma is a super-popular Japanese restaurant in Rome that has an AMAZING rooftop.
-No, I am not recommending you eat Sushi when in Rome for 48 hours, although it is delicious there.
+Zuma is a super-popular Japanese restaurant in Rome that has an amazing rooftop.
+No, I’m not recommending you eat sushi when in Rome for 48 hours, although it is delicious there.
 I recommend you go to their rooftop for a drink or glass of bubbly before dinner.

-A pre-dinner drink is a ritual almost anywhere, but in Rome, it is almost compulsory and it is not always a glass of wine.
-Oftentimes locals will have a cocktail before moving onto wine at dinner.
-Try Zuma, but make an RSVP as it is a pretty busy place amongst locals.
+A pre-dinner drink is a ritual almost anywhere, but in Rome, it is practically compulsory.
+It is not always a glass of wine.
+Oftentimes locals will have a cocktail before moving on to wine at dinner.
+Try Zuma, but make a reservation as it is a pretty busy place amongst locals.

-In Rome, the staple dish is La Carbonara and Luciano Monosilio is referred to as the “King of Carbonara” around Rome.
-The dish is considered peasants food which is often the best kind of food, but Luciano was able to elevate the dish to earn a Michelin Star, hence the title!
+In Rome, the staple dish is la carbonara and Luciano Monosilio is referred to as the “King of Carbonara” around Rome.
+The dish is considered peasants’ food, which is often the best kind of food.
+However, Luciano was able to elevate the dish to earn a Michelin star, hence the title.

 Definitely order around the menu a bit and try their seasonal dishes.
 His restaurant is casual but features eclectic dishes with complex flavors.
 I highly recommend it.

 As always, I am a coffee-and-cornetto type of guy and will get some after I leave my accommodation each morning.
 Your first coffee in Italy normally happens at home when you get up.

 Your second coffee happens when you’re out and is normally when you’ll grab a pastry (cornetto).
 This costs about €2 in total, which is why people are happy to get it on the road.